janecai0714/AMP_regression_EC_SA/README.md

-# Project Title

-A BERT-based Transfer Learning Approach for Predicting the Minimum Inhibitory Concentrations of Antimicrobial Peptides for Escherichia coli and Staphylococcus aureus
+# A BERT-based Transfer Learning Approach for Predicting the Minimum Inhibitory Concentrations of Antimicrobial Peptides for Escherichia coli and Staphylococcus aureus

 ## Description